janvanzeghbroeck/urban-emoji/README.md

 - Using Twitter API to download tweets
 - Use AWS to run the Twitter API using EC2 and automatically save the tweets to a bucket on S3
 - Use a cron job to automatically download tweets every day
-#### Cleaning Processing the data
+#### Cleaning & Processing the data
 - Identify tweets that contain emojis
 - Process the tweets and use the emojis as labels
-- Vectorize the tweets using tfidf
+- Vectorize the tweets using tfidf and count-vectorizer
 #### Modeling
 - Utilize NMF and topic modeling to cluster similar tweets to identify emojis that have similar meanings
 - Create a emoji predictor using Naive Bayes
 - Identify words commonly associated with each emoji
-    - Extracted from the NMF and the Naive Bayes
+    - Extracted from the NMF and the Naive Bayes models
 #### Model Validation
 - Test on a subset of tweets that the model was not trained on
 - User interaction